 Data

-The study is based on repeated crossectional data from the Survey of Health, Ageing and Retirement in Europe (SHARE)24.
+The study is based on repeated cross-sectional data from the Survey of Health, Ageing and Retirement in Europe (SHARE)24.
 SHARE is a biannual survey that on a random sample collects data on health, socio-economic variables and social networks in individuals above 50 years and their partners.
 Data collection for SHARE began in 2004 and over the years 28 countries have participated in the survey.
 In this study we made use of data collected in Denmark and Sweden in 2004-2015 with waves 1, 2, 4, 5 and 625–29.
 Individuals were selected if they were between 50-59 years at the time of the interview in order to avoid influence by early retirement reforms applying to those older than 60 years.
 The total sample consists of 5,384 observations of individuals 50-59 years of age from Denmark or Sweden, who have participated in one or more of the selected waves.
-The sample consisted of 3,242 individuals which contributed with one observation (48.9%), two observations (36.2%) or three observations (15.0%).
+The sample consisted of 3,242 individuals who contributed with one observation (48.9%), two observations (36.2%) or three observations (15.0%).
 Out of the total sample 29 individuals had missing data on the outcome variable, which reduced the sample for the regression analysis to 5,355 observations.

 Health score